Nature-based Practice Training

 The contemporary industrial model for social and economic development has a fatal impact on our ecosystems and a detrimental effect on human mental health and psychological wellbeing.

-Nature-based training for health and education is a preventative and early intervention model that supports practitioners to work outdoors in partnership with clients and groups.
+Nature-based training is a preventative and early intervention model that supports practitioners to work outdoors in partnership with clients and groups.

 When developing the model, we weaved together findings from neuroscience, forwarded a systemic understanding in a trauma-sensitive way, and built trust and safety to thrive in relationship with other humans and the non-human world.

 At the same time, we minimised any risks of nature-based practice while leveraging its potential benefits.

 Circle of Life Rediscovery CIC is committed to transforming education, health and family and supporting people to reach their potential through nature.